 The LDSS team is available to help you check the requirements and make your data compliant.
-If you have any queries or foresee any problems with your ability to complete the data upload process then please contact us by e-mail on Andrew.m@scld.co.uk, Claire.m@scld.co.uk or chloe.t@scld.co.uk, telephone 0141 559 5736.
+If you have any queries or foresee any problems with your ability to complete the data upload process then please contact us by e-mail on chris.m@scld.co.uk or claire.m@scld.co.uk or by telephone 0141 559 5736.